 Faculty: Professor McClure, chairperson.
-Professors Brownell, Chen, Hobbs, Ketrow, Logan, N. Mundorf, Salazar, Swift, Torrens, and Wood; Associate Professors Derbyshire, DiCioccio, Healey Jamiel, Leatham, Reyes, Roth, Quainoo, and Ye; Assistant Professors Petronio and Smith; Lecturers Alfano, August, Bell, Cabral, Fonseca, Greenwood, Jalette, Monksgaard, Morrison, J. Mundorf, Poulakos, Proulx, R. Smith, Stifano, Waitkun, and Wales; Professors Emeriti Anderson, Devlin, and Doody.
+Professors Brownell, Chen, DiCioccio, Hobbs, Ketrow, Logan, N. Mundorf, Salazar, Swift, Torrens, and Wood; Associate Professors Derbyshire, Healey Jamiel, Leatham, Reyes, Roth, Quainoo, and Ye; Assistant Professors Kushner, Petronio, Smith, and Wyatt; Lecturers Alfano, August, Bell, Cabral, Fonseca, Greenwood, Jalette, Monksgaard, Morrison, J. Mundorf, Poulakos, Proulx, Stifano, Waitkun, and Wales; Professors Emeriti Anderson, Devlin, and Doody.

 URI’s program in communication studies provides maximum flexibility in planning for a variety of academic and occupational goals.
 The curriculum is personalized for each student.
-Although the student will play an important role in curriculum planning, his or her program is closely supervised by the advisor.
+Although the student will play an important role in curriculum planning, his or her program is closely supervised by an advisor.
 Departmentally approved courses provide diversity or a more focused approach, depending on the student’s needs and goals.
 Courses outside the department that relate to the student’s needs and goals are also encouraged.